 Several charming neighborhoods are good places to stroll, people-watch or grab a bite to eat.
 Head to Barranco and make your way from the plaza past colonial mansions and down an attractive stone promenade to the Pacific, passing under the famous Puente de los Suspiros, or Bridge of Sighs, along the way.

 Lima's green spaces are full of activity.
-Parque El Olivar, an olive grove planted by the Spanish, is a nice place to bird-watch or just relax.
+Parque El Olivar in San Isidro, an olive grove planted by the Spanish, is a nice place to bird-watch or just relax.
 The larger and more active Parque de la Exposicion , which is downtown, is home to several good museums, weekly craft and food fairs, a small pond with paddleboats, a lighted fountain circuit, and numerous pavilions and theaters that play host to frequent events.

 Lima's other sights include ancient adobe-brick pyramids, dramatic coastal cliffs and world-class museums.
 Most places can be seen on action-packed day tours, although many visitors to Lima will prefer to take their time and explore just one or two a day.
 There is more than enough to keep you busy for months on end.